 The bullet points above apply for a Uganda Tourist Visa.
 If you need a transit visa, you must also have a letter that declares your reason for transit and the destination.
 An East Africa visa requires a return flight ticket and an itinerary.

 Is the application process difficult?

 The short answer is not at all. iVisa designed one of the most accessible application forms you will have ever completed.
 The online form consists of three simple steps.
 The first one requires you to fill in your personal information and some travel details.
 You must also choose a processing time and a visa type.
 Keep in mind that your selection determines the cost of your visa.
 The faster you want it, the more you pay.

 The second step will ask you to make a quick revision of the information you provided in step one.
 This is very important since corrections cannot be made after the application has reached processing.
 You must also make the payment using one of the means accepted by iVisa.
-You can use credit/debit cards, Paypal, Alipay, and WeChat.
+You can use credit/debit cards or Paypal.
 No embassy will grant you this.

 The last step will ask you to upload additional documents, but since this is a case-by-case sort of thing, you will be notified about what you need to upload.
 After you are done, iVisa will handle the application and get you your visa.
 The document will arrive via e-mail in the timeframe you choose.
 The bottom line is that you cannot get a Uganda visa on arrival for Indians anymore, but you have a much better alternative. iVisa has come up with this simple and efficient application form so that you can enjoy your time doing anything other than handling a tedious bureaucratic process.